What are the strategies for volatile trading?

 Summary:

-A volatile market usually occurs when there is a lack of clear market drivers or when the market is in a consolidation stage.
+A oscillatory market usually occurs when there is a lack of clear market drivers or when the market is in a consolidation stage.
 In this market environment, the rise and fall of prices will not last for too long but will fluctuate back and forth between certain support and resistance levels.
-Volatile traders judge entry and exit opportunities by observing the characteristics of price fluctuations, technical indicators, and market trends in order to capture opportunities for price fluctuations.
+Oscillatory traders judge entry and exit opportunities by observing the characteristics of price fluctuations, technical indicators, and market trends in order to capture opportunities for price fluctuations.

 1. Support and resistance-level strategies